denizzzka/dpq2/README.md

 standard D unittests.
 It is need because that unittests need to pass parameters to connect to the database in runtime.

-After building dpq2 with unittests they can be executed:
+After building dpq2 with unittests they can be executed.
+For default connection to DB type:

+    $ ./libdpq2

+Local connection through unix socket:

     $ ./libdpq2 --conninfo "dbname=postgres"

-    or
+Network connection:

     $ ./libdpq2 --conninfo "host=123.45.67.89 dbname=testdb user=testuser password=123123"

-(--conninfo contains connection string as described in [PostgreSQL documentation] (http://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING))
+(--conninfo may contains connection string as described in [PostgreSQL documentation] (http://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING))

 TODO